Open to the Public

 The Conservancy is protecting this sensitive lakefront area from development while offering recreational and educational opportunities for the community.

-Approximately 1-mile hiking trail, canoeing and kayaking, and wildlife and bird watching.
+The preserve offers 2-miles of hiking trails, canoeing and kayaking, and wildlife and bird watching.

-Currently, a one-mile loop trail is open for public use.
-The entrance to this trail may be accessed from Hwy 95 at the big Cougar Bay Preserve sign.
+The entrance can be accessed from Hwy 95, approximately 2-miles south of Coeur d'Alene, at the big Cougar Bay Preserve sign.

-Please note: in addition to the 1-mile loop maintained by the Conservancy, there is an older trail system located to the south.
-Those trails are not maintained.
+Please note: in addition to the trails by the Conservancy and BLM, there is an older trail system located to the south.
 They are located on private land and not open to the public.
-Please be respectful of private property.
+Please be respectful and stay on clearly marked and maintained trails.

 For the latest on trail access and conditions, please contact Kennon McClintock, North Idaho watershed manager, at (208) 267-8999 or email@example.com

-Facilities: Cougar Bay includes approximately 1-mile interpretive hiking trail and information kiosk.
+Facilities: Cougar Bay includes approximately 2-mile interpretive hiking trail and information kiosk.
 There are no restroom facilities.